Watch the Trailer first…

 Donnelly is a case in point.
 The country just accepted his appointment – conditioned not to think for themselves or look behind the curtain.
 The corrupt media said nothing, so most people weren’t predisposed to question it.
 Donnelly’s background was surely known to most Irish politicians, who have all spoken with one supporting voice on the Irish Government’s recent lockdown crimes against humanity.
 We pay these people to be the gatekeepers to protect our society.

 Stephen Donnelly never really left The Firm.
 That he returned for second separate stint with the company and was apprenticed with Boris Johnson after studying Government at Harvard shows he was earmarked for something much bigger by the McKinsey Mafia.
-It’s normally either ‘up to partner level or out’ at McKinsey and most other consulting firms.
+It’s normally either ‘up to partner or out’ at McKinsey and most other consulting firms.
 Donnelly isn’t intellectually special enough to justify a return to the company (he can’t even lie well), so it must have been his willingness to commit treason against the Irish people that afforded him special treatment.
 That, and being part of a certain network that probably goes back to his Grandfather Edmund Donnelly ‘obtaining’ Hickeys Fabrics in the 1940s.

 There are archives of material that show the Covid crisis has been planned for a long time.
 It is beyond the scope of this article to go into those details but plenty of people will know what I’m talking about – Fauci patenting Covid-19 in the late 2000s, and Gates wargaming the pandemic in late 2019 are useful primers if you’re somehow still innocent enough to think this wasn’t all in the works.
 The only question remaining is whether the severity of lockdowns and economic destruction would have been so severe had the Opioid crisis lawsuits not been such a disaster for the crown-owned Pharmaceutical industry.

 In the aftermath of the 2008 financial crash global state assets were sold for a song to Private Venture Capital firms.
 There were attempts to privatise Ireland’s precious water supply for sale overseas, and even Bertie Ahern, another of Ireland’s treasonous Fianna Fail Prime Ministers, tried to engineer the sale of Ireland’s national forests to a Swiss private equity fund.
 It took tens of thousands of people out on the streets to stop the sale of both.
 Last year, the largest venture capital firm in the world, Blackrock, just hired former Senior McKinsey senior partner Sandy Boss to steward the next phase of profiteering from the economic disaster her old firm helped create – buying assets from broke countries at bargain basement prices.
+McKinsey, McKinsey, McKinsey, whichever part of the Scamdemic you look at.

-Micheál Martin and McKinsey’s Irish mole Stephen Donnelly are far from finished in their mission to permanently sicken Ireland on behalf of their masters.
+Micheál Martin and McKinsey’s Irish Rat Stephen Donnelly are far from finished in their mission to permanently sicken Ireland on behalf of their masters.
 There will be nothing left for any of our kids unless people disabuse themselves of the notion that the current crop of Irish politicians are anything but ravenous opportunistic sociopaths.